 I personally take vitamin D (cod liver oil), magnesium and sometimes also add selenium and zinc (thyroid health).
 Here is a list of supplements I'd recommend on a LCHF diet.

 Do I need to take fiber supplements?
-How about constipation?
+How about constipation and diarrhea?

 No, you don't.
 This problem occurs when the LCHF diet is misunderstood.
 You cannot eat just meat and eggs, as some of you may have imagined.
 And you don't get fiber just from grains and fruit.
 There is plenty in vegetables, some low-carb fruits or even nuts.
 Once these are included in the diet, fiber is not an issue.
 If you are still worried about lack of fiber, some types of a sugar-free fiber supplement may help you.
 KetoDiet iPad app calculates your daily intake of fiber so you can keep track of it and avoid any issues.